cbeneke/beneke.cc-content/pages/02.blog/01.path-to-kubernetes-nextcloud-preparations/item.md

 find . | parallel -j40 upload
 ```

 After the upload was finished I checked if the data was correctly stored, which might not be the case if some connections failed during the upload.
-I used the following script to validate that filename and filesize are equal
+I used the following script to validate that filename and filesize are equal in both locations

 ```
 #!/usr/local/bin/env bash